prudhvi-nelaturi/portfolio/README.md

-This my portfolio that talk about me.
+This my portfolio that talks about me.